0xp4ck3t/Site-to-Site-VPN-and-FSx/Readme.md

    - Follow the configuration notes

 3. **Set an IP address for tunnel**
-   - Set the IP address based on the configuration notes.
+   - Set the IP address based on the configuration notes

 4. **Create Static Routes**
    - Destination: `10.12.0.0/16`